 horses, automobiles, aircraft or other vehicles, or by the use

 or aid of bait or baiting of any kind.
-For the purposes of this Section, "bait" means any material, whether liquid or solid, including food, salt, minerals, and other products that can be ingested, placed, or scattered in such a manner as to attract or lure white-tailed deer.
+For the purposes of this Section, "bait" means any material, whether liquid or solid, including food, salt, minerals, and other products, except pure water, that can be ingested, placed, or scattered in such a manner as to attract or lure white-tailed deer.
 "Baiting" means the placement or scattering of bait to attract deer.
 An area is considered as baited during the presence

 It shall be unlawful to possess or transport any wild deer which has